When Is the Best Time

 April can be sunny and warm, with temps around 20°C, but snow occurs as well, like in 2021, even at the end of the month.
 May and June reach temps up to 26°C. If it’s overcast or rainy, temps are frequently below 10°C. Precipitation occurs almost every second day due to the proximity to the mountains.
 However, the weather is changeable; it often clears up and gets warm again after a heavy shower.
 During the night and in the early morning, expect 0-5°C.

 The summer is a lovely time in the mountains.
 Temps can reach 30°C on a sunny day, but the mean daily temp is around 20°C. This time of the year is the wettest.
 Rain occurs every second day.
 Nevertheless, it doesn’t rain for days often.
 Instead, it’s also sunny or partly cloudy.
-Due to the location, it cools down at night, temps drop on average to 10°C. The castle is a popular must-see site when visiting Munich.
+Due to the location, it cools down at night, and temps drop on average to 10°C. The castle is a popular must-see site when visiting Munich.

 The worst time of the year is from July to September.
 Tickets are often already sold out before lunchtime.
 Make a ticket reservation in advance; otherwise, you leave Schwangau with disappointment.
 However, the surroundings are magical in the evening when most visitors left the area.

 Decreasing precipitation in autumn.
-It's is my favourite time of the year.
+It's my favourite time of the year.
 The crowds thin out, the temps are still pleasant, and the fall foliage is spectacular.
 If it is sunny, temps are often above 20°C at midday.
 On overcast or rainy days, it's colder temperatures ranging from 10°-15°C.

 November is often cold and grey; therefore, it is less busy here.
 As soon as it starts snowing, it looks fantastic.
 December is a popular month for Munich for the Christmas Markets and so for the castle.
 December to February are the driest months of the year.
 Instead of rain, there is usually snow.
-March and November are a little warmer, while December to February temps are around 3°C.
+March and November are slightly warmer, while December to February temps are around 3°C.

 I am not fond of the cold winter; however, days are often crisp and clear, offering a fantastic dark blue sky.
-Nights are freezing at least -10°C. Unfortunately, the popular Marienbrücke, the bridge with an excellent view to Neuschwanstein, is closed during snow and ice.
+Nights are freezing at least -10°C. Unfortunately, the popular Marienbrücke, the bridge with an excellent view of Neuschwanstein, is closed during snow and ice.

 Opening Hours - Closures Neuschwanstein and Hohenschwangau